mikerowehl/mikerowehl.github.com/_posts/2005-03-16-the-easier-faster-route-to-building-mobile-applications-using-the-best-of-existing-approaches-and-overcoming-current-limitations.markdown

 ---
-comments: true
 date: 2005-03-16 17:09:49
 layout: post
-slug: the-easier-faster-route-to-building-mobile-applications-using-the-best-of-existing-approaches-and-overcoming-current-limitations
-title: 'The Easier, Faster Route to Building Mobile Applications: Using the Best of Existing Approaches and Overcoming Current Limitations'
+title: "The Easier, Faster Route to Building Mobile Applications"
-wordpress_id: 461
-categories:
-- Mobile Computing
 ---

 [The Easier, Faster Route to Building Mobile Applications: Using the Best of Existing Approaches and Overcoming Current Limitations](http://conferences.oreillynet.com/cs/et2005/view/e_sess/6484)